-Upon arrival, we ask that you child is taken directly to their room where the parent will sign their child in.
-Communication is appreciated; please let us know how your child's night was, their morning, their health.
-Parking for drop off is in front of the building and has a 15-minute time limit.
-The end of the day can be a busy time and our Educators look forward to filling you in on all the observations and activities of the day.
+Upon arrival, we ask that you enter the centre, or ring the doorbell if the door is closed; please let us know how your child's night was, their morning, and current state of health.

+The end of the day can be a busy time and our Educators look forward to filling you in on all of the observations and activities of the day.
 Drop-offs and pick-ups are important points of the day, and we hope you are able to linger with us before signing your child out, inquiring as to what has been going on in the classroom and asking questions about your child's learning.

 It can be stressful the first few days in a new environment.
 To help ease you into the new routines, here are a few suggestions to help you along.